kimfeelgood/gdcd-slide-maker/README.md

-A [Claude](https://claude.com/claude-code) **Skill** that turns a minimally-filled PowerPoint (`.pptx`) into a finished, **interactive educational slide deck** — a self-contained HTML deck in the *zzanmul* design system (POSCO-blue neumorphic tiles, Microsoft Fluent depth, bento-grid layout) with dynamic page transitions and click-to-reveal interactions.
+A [Claude](https://claude.com/claude-code) **Skill** that turns a minimally-filled PowerPoint (`.pptx`) into a finished, **interactive educational slide deck** — a self-contained HTML deck in the design system (POSCO-blue neumorphic tiles, Microsoft Fluent depth, bento-grid layout) with dynamic page transitions and click-to-reveal interactions.